lukeg101/lukeg101.github.io/_blog/2019-07-17-Iris-Split-Mech-Keyboard-Build.markdown

 In this blog I'll talk about my experience building my first mechanical keyboard.
 I'll cover my aims (and constraints) for the build, followed by a build log, before finishing with some comments and further work.

+But first a handy link:

+- [Iris Mech Build](https://github.com/lukeg101/Iris-Mech-Build) Repo for Everything related to this Build

 ### Aims, Constraints, & Components

 #### Aims